Menu

 Benefits:

-1. Underwriting Consideration: The underwriting process considered James’s successful recovery, allowing him to secure a policy at a reasonable rate.
+1. Underwriting Consideration: The underwriting process took into account James’s successful recovery, enabling him to secure a policy at a reasonable rate.

 2. Financial Security for Loved Ones: The policy ensures that James’s daughter will be financially secure, covering her education and living expenses.